openSUSE/obs-landing/_posts/development/2023-11-30-introducing-build-status-refresh-and-other-insights-in-our-request-page.md

 ---
 layout: post
-title: Introducing Build Status Refresh and Other Insights in Our Request Page
+title: Introducing Build Status Refresh and Other Insights on Our Request Page
 category: development
 ---